mowens86/react-app/README.md

 ### React Course Journal

+#### 11/13/2020

+Learned about debugging within React's error message and using breakpoints in chrome's dev tools using breakpoints.
+Donwloaded the React Dev Tools for Chrome as an extension.
+It's pretty awesome and really helps debug, test, and play around with things to learn how everything works.
+Another useful tool is the ErrorBoundary we created an example of.

 #### 11/12/2020

 Completed assignment and learned about styling with Radium, styled-components, and CSS modules.
 I think CSS modules is the best way since it scopes components and isn't global.
 Next.js and Gatsby both have these and I like that about both of them.